JDBraun/dbx_mws_example/README.md

 The repository is broken out into **four or more** subsections.
 - **Common Infrastructure**: Databricks infrastucture that is common across all workspaces
     - Logging: Creation of the billable usage and audit logs
-    - Unity Catalog: Creation of the Unity Catalog &nbsp;
+    - Unity Catalog: Creation of the Unity Catalog metastore with no root storage, isolating it from other environments &nbsp;

 - **Common Modules: Account**: Reusable assets for account-level resources